hashchange/backbone.inline.template/README.md

 Now Backbone.Inline.Template sets up your `el` as it did before, but it also modifies the original template in place.
 By the time your framework kicks in, the HTML defining the `el` is no longer part of the template content.
 Instead, the framework sees a template it can understand: just the part which provides the inner HTML of the `el`.

 For which Backbone frameworks does that work?
 Presumably for most.
-Backbone.Inline.Template kicks in at a very early stage during the life cycle of a view, so the chances are excellent that your framework of choice picks up the changes to the templates.
+Backbone.Inline.Template does its job at a very early stage during the life cycle of a view.
+So the chances are excellent that your framework of choice picks up the changes which Backbone.Inline.Template made to the templates.

 You'll find the details on framework integration and the `updateTemplateSource` option [below][framework-integration].